Help, I'm in the friendzone!

 Signs of the friendzone

-This grey area isn’t easy to manage but you must be aware of the other person’s behavior to know if you’re in the friendzone.
+This gray area isn’t easy to manage, but you must be aware of the other person’s behavior to know if you’re in the friendzone.
 Here are a few little things that can give you a clue that the person just isn’t interested in you:

 - They tell you about their conquests or crushes (attractions to other people),